Nauder/floowandereeze-and-modding-etl/README.md

 the Yu-Gi-Oh!
 Master Duel game via **reverse engineering**, transform it into a structured format, and store the results in **Parquet files**, mainly to be used by the Floowandereeze & Modding tool.

+This project **does not** extract the assets themselves (e.g. png files containing art of cards), it only gets the references to the bundles containing the data, which can be used for modding.

 ## Features

 - **Extracts** game metadata by reverse engineering Unity game files.
 The data currently extracted includes: